Sean Hagen © Creative Commons

 In efforts to recover the species, Nēnē have been reintroduced to the islands of Hawaiʻi, Maui, Kauaʻi, and Molokaʻi.
 The recovery program has been most successful on Kauaʻi, where there is more preferred habitat and there are no mongoose.
 A few Nēnē have found their own way to Oʻahu in just the past few years.

-Conservation actions, including a captive breeding program, have significantly increased the numbers of Nēnē, but they are still a federal and state listed endangered species.
+Conservation actions, including a captive breeding program, have significantly increased the numbers of Nēnē.
 Habitat protection, public outreach, management and ongoing monitoring will all help keep Hawaii’s state bird on an upward swing.